danvega/danvega-dev-nuxt/content/blog/2023/12/14/virtual-threads-spring-boot.md

 cover: spring-boot-virtual-threads.png
 video: https://www.youtube.com/embed/THavIYnlwck
 github: https://github.com/danvega/hello-virtual-threads/
-keywords: Spring Framework, Spring Boot, Java, virtual threads, Project Loom, virtual threads java, spring virtual threads, virtual threads spring boot tutorial, spring boot 3 2 virtual threads, Spring Boot 3.2
+keywords: Spring Framework, Spring Boot, Java, virtual threads, Project Loom, virtual threads java, spring virtual threads, virtual threads spring boot tutorial, spring boot 3 2 virtual threads, Spring Boot 3.2, Spring Boot Virtual Threads
 ---

-If you're reading this article, c[virtual-threads-spring-boot.md](virtual-threads-spring-boot.md)hances are you have heard about Project Loom and Virtual Threads in Java.
+If you're reading this article, chances are you have heard about Project Loom and Virtual Threads in Java.
 If you haven't heard about them yet, don't worry.
 I will provide a quick introduction to what they are and why they are so important.
 Additionally, I will explain why I believe this feature is significant for Spring Boot developers and provide guidance on how you can start using it today.
 By the end of this article, you will have a better understanding of virtual threads and how they can enhance the performance of certain types of Spring Boot applications.

 ## Virtual Threads in Java